Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Theory

 The spin lattice relaxation rate, $1/T_1$, measured in nuclear magnetic resonance, is related to the transverse spin susceptibility, $\chi_{+-}\left(\bm{q},\omega\right)=\chi_{+-}'\left(\bm{q},\omega\right)+i\chi_{+-}''\left(\bm{q},\omega\right)$, via

 where $\gamma_e$ is the electronic gyromagnetic ratio, $A_H(\bm{q})$ is the hyperfine coupling, which we will approximate by a point contact interaction, constant with respect to $\bm{q}$.
 In a conventional nodeless superconductor, the relaxation rate increases below $T_c$ to a peak before decreasing rapidly as temperature is lowered.
 Formally, the peak arises due to a divergence in the relaxation rate that is cut off by a combination of effects due to impurities, slight anisotropy of the gap, electronic interactions or in the extreme limit, by the influence of the crystal lattice, which sets a characteristic length scale \cite{Ketterson1999,Tinkham2004}.
 The fact that such a divergence is absent in the majority of unconventional superconductors is typically taken as evidence of nodes in the superconducting gap \cite{Bulut1992,Scalapino1995,Mineev1999}, though in some cases it has been argued that strong electronic correlations may be responsible for the suppression of the peak \cite{Wosnitza2007}.
+The magnetic susceptibility in the superconducting state, in the absence of vertex corrections is given by, \begin{widetext}